Back to Blog

 Types of Wear

-Before selecting materials, understand which wear mechanism dominates your application:
+Before selecting materials, understand which wear mechanism dominates your application.
+Each type requires a different material strategy.

 Adhesive Wear (Sliding Contact)